MSSputnik/s3scripts/az/README.md

 # s3scripts using Azure cli
 Simple scripts to interact with a az file share, not blob store.

+Unfortunately the settings scripts are not yet created for the Azure Cli.

 ## Reqirements
 This scripts use the common az cli which must already exist